pathfindermilan/Intervuo/README.md

 ---

-Thank you for checking out **Intervo**!
+Thank you for checking out **Intervuo**!
 We’re excited to keep building and improving.
 Stay tuned for updates!